meltano/meltano/docs/src/docs/quickstart.md

 ![Meltano UI first scheduled ELT in Airflow](/screenshots/meltano-ui-first-schedule.png)

+For a deeper explanation of how to use Meltano Orchestration with Airflow visit our [Orchestration documentation](/docs/meltano-cli.html#orchestration.html).

 ## Analyzing Your Data

 Congratulations!
 Now that you've ingested data into Meltano, created a reporting database, and scheduled regular updates to your data set you're ready to go!